ARM-software/sbmr-acs/README.md

 ## Release details
- - Code Quality: v0.8 Beta-0
+ - Code Quality: v1.0
- - The tests are written for version 2.0 of the SBMR specification.
+ - The tests are written for version 2.1 of the SBMR specification, covering out-of-band and in-band interfaces.
  - The compliance suite is not a substitute for design verification.
  - To review the SBMR ACS logs, Arm licensees can contact Arm directly through their partner managers.